-The Clermont County Emergency Management Agency has created guidance to assist local government agencies, non-government agencies, and private sector partners with developing a continuity of operation plan.
+The Clermont County Emergency Management Agency has created COOP Guidance to assist local government agencies, non-government agencies, and private sector partners with developing a continuity of operation plan.
 Continuity of operations is the ability to continue essential services during and following an emergency or disaster.

 Continuity planning will help to:

 - Minimize loss of life, injury, and property damage.

 - Reduce or mitigate the length and severity of disruptions that do occur.